KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

 Source code and model weights are licensed under the MIT License.

 ## Acknowledgements
-Code for the MSA Transformer was developed by the ESM team at Meta Research:<br>
+Code for the original MSA Transformer was developed by the ESM team at Meta Research:<br>
 [https://github.com/facebookresearch/esm](https://github.com/facebookresearch/esm).
 <br/><br/>
-Code for the GVP-GNN was developed by Jing et al:<br>
+Code for the original GVP-GNN was developed by Jing et al:<br>
 [https://github.com/drorlab/gvp-pytorch](https://github.com/drorlab/gvp-pytorch).

 ## Citation